Sudan Tribune: Plural news and views on Sudan

 This year, nearly 70 South Sudanese students have graduated from various Zimbabwe universities and 79 are still pursuing their studies.

-South Sudan, a nation hit by civil war since 2013, has one of the world’s highest illiteracy rates with a high proportion of its children out of schools.
+South Sudan, a nation hit by civil war since 2013, has one of the world’s highest illiteracy rates.

 (ST)